rei/rei-cedar-docs/docs/foundation/spacing/README.md

 | 2 spaces            | 32px                | 3.2rem            |
 | 4 spaces            | 64px                | 6.4rem            |

-For more information about using Cedar's spacing system and layout usage guidance, visit the [Spacing](../../layout/spacing) article.
+Learn more about using Cedar's spacing system and layout usage guidance in the [Spacing for Layouts](../../layout/spacing) article.